zpkg/blend-go-sdk/exception/README.md

 ```

 `New` will create a stack trace at the given line.
 It ignores stack frames within the `exception` package itself.
-There is also a convenience method `Newf` that will mimic Printf like functions.
+There is also a convenience method `Newf` that will mimic `Sprintf` like behavior.

 If we want to wrap an existing golang `error` all we have to do is call `Wrap`